 May I reproduce a work in the museum’s collection?

-Unauthorized commercial publication or exploitation of images with The Rockwell Museum copyright is specifically prohibited.
-If you wish to utilize images for commercial use, publication, or any purpose other than “fair use,” as defined by copyright laws, it is necessary to receive prior written permission by contacting the registrar at email@example.com.
+The collection images on this website are protected by copyright and may not be reproduced or used publicly without express written permission, except for limited non-commercial, educational or personal use.
+If you wish to utilize images for commercial use, publication, or any purpose other than “fair use,” as defined by copyright laws, it is necessary to receive prior written permission by contacting the registrar.

 How should I care for my own collection?